etf2l/rules/docs/general-1.md

 ### 1.1.2.
 Any Form of Harassment/Racism/Toxicity/Etc is Punishable

 ETF2L does not support any form of harassment of its players.
-People harassing others based on ethnicity, culture, religion or similar will get punished for their actions.
-We understand that things can get heated within a competitive game and will handle cases with this in mind.
-We do ask people to keep it civil.
+People harassing others based on ethnicity, culture, religion or similar examples will get punished for their actions.
+We understand that things can get heated within a competitive game and we handle cases with this in mind.
+We ask you to remain as civil as possible when it comes to situations like this and to treat others with respect.

 ---